Connect with us

 Katembe said that turnout varies based on the size of the community they visit, but that overall she was pleased with the number of children that have attended each event.
 She also noted the collaborations with other groups have been helpful in attracting visitors.

-“Today I can see diapers have been a big hit, and when they for the diapers they leave with books,” Katembe said.
+“Today I can see diapers have been a big hit, and when they come for the diapers they leave with books,” Katembe said.

 Once children are registered, volunteers walk with them to the book table for their age group and help them pick out books, which they take to a blanket to read together.
-Corrine Hegwood emphasized this is about trying to help children find books that excite them and make them want to practice reading on their own.
+Corrine Hegwood emphasized this process is about trying to help children find books that excite them and make them want to practice reading on their own.

 At the event last Saturday, they registered over 60 children and had 30 volunteers.
 Since they started, they’ve given away about 1,500 books.
 So far, they’ve mostly been reaching older children, something they are trying to shift by partnering with the Diaper Bank of the Delta

 Les Hegwood, the priest at Calvary Episcopal Church in Cleveland, saw the need for more direct service opportunities in the church.
-He said the congregation has been enthusiastic in their for the Reading at the Park program, both in terms of volunteers and The program has also received funding from the Barksdale Reading Institute.
+He said the congregation has been enthusiastic in their support for the Reading at the Park program, both in terms of volunteers and funding The program has also received funding from the Barksdale Reading Institute.

 Les Hegwood explained that they have been intentional about developing a book list to buy from that is representative of the community they are serving in the Delta.